josketres/objectivec-linux-vagrant/README.md

-Objective-C/GNUStep workspace in linux via vagrant (for learning purposes)
+objectivec-linux-vagrant
 ============
+Objective-C/GNUStep workspace in linux via vagrant (for learning purposes).

 Use this workspace to learn the basics of Objective-C without having a Mac.